BogdanRemusPintilie/Yield_Curve-and-Optimal_Fly/README.md

 This is how I would approach Yield Curve & Optimal Fly:

-The **REPORT** folder contains an actual **Report.docx**, which explains what I did conceptually but does not cover the code.
-I had to write for a relatively knowledgeable audience (roughly undergraduate level), so I briefly explained how PCA works.
+The **REPORT** folder contains an actual **Report.docx**, which explains what I did conceptually and mentions the findings but does not cover the code ("hard-core" knowledge, in my opinion).
+I wrote in such a manner that the work would be accessible to more people.

 In **Code** under the **PCA** section, you will find the main notebook, which contains everything except how I arrived at the predicted values of the PCs.